peter-wilkins-mayden/acblog/_posts/2015-09-28-lessons-learned-from-sprint-one.md

 When building the lookup tables I overcomplicated the process by changing the way the data was ordered while Luke simply copied the Belbin table into an array.
 I had to do a fair bit of mental arithmetic and made several errors in my handwritten work when building the test.
 Where possible the data structure should mirror the data.

 ###School Boy Errors...
-When we 'designed' the program we did not follow the guideline D.R.Y.
-'Don't repeat yourself'.
+When we 'designed' the program we did not follow the guideline DRY: Don't repeat yourself.
 We built 7 separate pages that did roughly the same job with minor differences.
 We later realized that this made it difficult and buggy to change a feature across the seven pages so I had a stab at solving the problem....

+On the other hand I had loads of trouble because I put my logic for adding up the scores into a function when it is only ever called once in the whole application.
+So another rule could be DOC: Don't over complicate.

 ###Reinventing the wheel...
 When I tried to refactor the 7 question pages into one I again overcomplicated things.
 I hit a wall trying to rework the logical flow of the program when Marta had already done it perfectly.
 'All' I needed to do was replace references to a single question page with code that used used the $question_id to reference the question in the $QUESTIONS array.